signature-opensource/CK-Configuration/CK.Object.Transform/README.md

 It enables composition of transform functions `Func<object,object>` (and `Func<object,ValueTask<object>>`) instead of object predicates (`Func<object,bool>` and `Func<object,ValueTask<bool>>`).

-Transforms are available in Sync and Async just like Predicates.
-The naming follows exactly the same pattern and a similar Async on Sync adapter [`AsyncTransformAdapterConfiguration<T>`](AsyncTransformAdapterConfiguration.cs) is available.
+Transforms are available in the same mixed Sync and Async just like Predicates.
+All synchronous transforms are also by design asynchronous ones.

 They both support Placeholder (see [ExtensibleConfiguration](../Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md]).

 The differences (other than the function signatures) are:
 - The `null` function for Transform is the identity function whereas it is the "empty predicate" for Predicate.
-- The composite for Transform is a simple [SequenceTransformConfiguration](Sync/SequenceTransformConfiguration.cs) of other transform functions acting as a pipeline of transfomations whereas for Predicate it is the bit more complex `GroupPredicateConfiguration` with its `All`, `Any` and `AtLeast` configuration.
+- The composite for Transform is a simple [ISequenceTransformConfiguration](ISequenceTransformConfiguration.cs) of other transform functions acting as a pipeline of transfomations whereas for Predicate it is the bit more complex `IGroupPredicateConfiguration` with its `All`, `Any`, `Single` and `AtLeast`/`AtMost` configurations.
 - The default composite field name is "Transforms" (instead of "Predicates").
 - Transform has no equivalent of `AlwaysTruePredicateConfiguration` and `AlwaysFalsePredicateConfiguration`.
 - The [TransformHookContext](Hooks/TransformHookContext.cs) methods have different signatures that enable